jiaaro/jiaaro/_posts/2014-09-26-social-skills-and-education.md

 published: false
 ---

-In my post, "Why we got 140 characters instead of flying cars," I made a throwaway comment about how enterprising individuals should focus on communication *skills* instead of *delivery*.
+In my post, "[Why we got 140 characters instead of flying cars][flying cars]," I made a throwaway comment about how enterprising individuals should focus on communication *skills* instead of *delivery*.
 My [podcast][bizvsdev] cohost [Mik][mik], was [disappointed][miks post] that I was writing about economics and not communication.
 So today I'll talk about the economics of education instead =P

 I'll cut to the chase.
 Teaching communication skills is not a very good idea for a startup.